Agriculture Volunteer in Kenya

-As a gap travel volunteer you will spend your days working alongside local farmers.
+As a volunteer you will spend your days working alongside local farmers.
 They, in turn, will teach you about their culture and help you develop new lifelong skills.
 Through planting, watering, fruit picking, caring for livestock and cutting grass, you’ll make a real difference to local farmers.
 At the same time you’ll learn firsthand about sustainable farming practices on mango, papaya, cabbage, potato and livestock farms.
 The upshot is you will truly experience how Kenyans live their day-to-day lives.

 It’s easy, in fact, to become absorbed into this fascinating culture while exploring the abundant nature, lifestyle, history and incredible experiences that Kenya has to offer.

 This volunteer gap experience will allow you to see the side of Kenya that isn’t covered by the guidebooks.
 A once-in-a-lifetime cultural experience, you’ll spend your free time checking out safaris, ancient African tribes and the abundance of nature.

 Aims & Objectives

 - Assist the local farming community by providing extra hands and effort